Hugo Boss (businessman)

-Hugo Ferdinand Boss (8 July 1885 – 9 August 1948) was a German businessman.
-He was the founder of the fashion house Hugo Boss AG.
+Hugo Ferdinand Boss (8 July 1885 – 9 August 1948) was a German businessman who founded the fashion house Hugo Boss.
 He was an active member of the Nazi Party from 1931, and remained so until Nazi Germany's capitulation.
-His clothing company also utilized forced labour drawn from German-occupied territories and POW camps, to manufacture uniforms for the SS and later the Wehrmacht.
+His clothing company also utilized forced labour drawn from German-occupied territories and prisoner-of-war camps to manufacture military uniforms for the Schutzstaffel and Wehrmacht.

 Early life

 Boss was born in Metzingen, Kingdom of Württemberg, to Luise (née Münzenmayer) and Heinrich Boss, the youngest of five children.
 He apprenticed as a merchant, did his military service from 1903 to 1905, and then worked in a weaving mill in Konstanz.
 He took over his parents' lingerie shop in Metzingen in 1908, as heir.
 In 1914, he was mobilized into the army and served through World War I, ending it as a corporal.

 Hugo Boss company

 Boss founded his own clothing company in Metzingen in 1923 and then opened a factory in 1924, initially with two partners.
 The company produced shirts and jackets and later work clothing, sportswear, and raincoats.
 In the 1930s, it produced uniforms for the SA, the SS, the Hitler Youth, the postal service, the national railroad, and later the Wehrmacht.